 Our collaboration with Fannie Mae will allow us to provide educators with access to broader, more competitive loan products.
 Teachers like LaTanya face long commutes from their homes to work with students in expensive cities like Denver.
 For LaTanya and her family, the commute from Aurora was taking a real toll, but Denver home prices were out of reach for her and her husband Ron, a proud veteran.
 Helping families like theirs become homeowners – and be able to become a part of the communities where they teach – is a huge part of why our team at Landed is excited to come to work each day.

 Just like we said during our earliest fundraising milestones, these moments are not times to celebrate – they are times to get to work.
 We are thankful for the support of our investors, partners, and friends as we continue our work on behalf of educators across the country.
-We look forward to helping more teachers and staff find financial security near the communities they serve.
+We look forward to helping more teachers and school employees find financial security near the communities they serve.

 If you are interested in connecting with Landed, please reach out to us here.